-Tooth Extractions for Pets
+Tooth Extractions for Pets in Boxborough

 One of the most common oral surgeries we perform here at Veterinary Dental Services is extractions.
 Extracting a tooth is often the last resort to treat a certain dental condition.

 As an AAHA-accredited practice, we abide by the highest standards with our dental services.
 This means that any risks associated with surgery and anesthesia are greatly reduced.
 We also rely heavily on dental radiography (X-rays) before, during, and after each extraction to allow for the safest and most effective results.